This $1000 Emergency Fund Printable will challenge you to set up an emergency stash so you are ready for those 911 days.

 💰 Daily Spending Printable

 Use the Daily Spending Printable and see where your money is going on a DAILY basis.
 A lot of us think we have no money until we realize we are spending $6 for take out coffee and $10 for take out lunch.
 Remember, you “weren’t spending anything.”
-The Daily Spending Printable is also a great way to minimize unnecessary gathering at the grocery store.
+The Printable is also a great way to minimize unnecessary gathering at the grocery store.
 Were you spending money on magazines that you looked at for just a few minutes before throwing them away?
 Take the time to write down all of your spending to see where you can find opportunities.
-You might be able to change morning coffees and fund your $1000 Emergency Account on just that one change in your life!
+You might be able to change morning coffees and fund your account on just that one change in your life!

 🏦 Expense Printable